Aleborg/homeassistant-aleborg-frontend/settings.md

 ## Settings
-This is where the global settings such as global variables, translations, excluded entities etc. are configured To all parts new items can be added
+This is where the global settings such as global variables, translations, excluded entities etc. are configured To all parts new items can be added.

+:warning: After making changes in settings.yaml you'll need to restart HomeAssistant

 ### Theme and path

 | Name            | Type      | Optional/Required | Description            |